 Get an OAuth access token

-The process of getting an OAuth access token depends on whether the token is used for an in-production application or for testing in the Square Sandbox during development.
+The process of getting an OAuth access token depends on the application type (which determines whether you use the code flow or PKCE flow) and whether the token is used in production or for testing in the Square Sandbox during development.

-In-production applications start the OAuth flow by sending each seller to the Square Authorize endpoint.
+In-production applications start the OAuth flow by sending each seller to the Square authorization page.
 On successful flow completion, Square returns an OAuth access token to your application.

 The OAuth flow includes the following high-level stages:

-Store the OAuth access token and refresh token in a secure storage solution.
+Protect access tokens and store them securely - Store OAuth access tokens and refresh tokens in a secure storage solution.
 Don't expose them in client-side code or version control systems.
 You must refresh OAuth access tokens periodically before they expire.
 For more information, see OAuth API and OAuth Best Practices.

 Link to section